rahulametaa/-my_project/README.md

 # -my_project
-This is a interactive tic tac toe game.I used minmax algorithm to make decision by computer.
+This is an interactive tic tac toe game.I used minmax algorithm to make decision by computer.